Frequently Asked Questions

 We have created an interactive map of the state.
 Click on the icon for the location you desire.
 The name and contact information for that group will be displayed.

 So how do we find out what is happening around the state?

-MIEJCC maintains a calendar listing trainings opportunities, conferences, summits, and other activities around the state.
-We encourage you to share information about your events with MIEJCC.
+MEJCC maintains a calendar listing trainings opportunities, conferences, summits, and other activities around the state.
+We encourage you to share information about your events with MEJCC.
 Click the link for the calendar.